Best Forex Brokers in Brazil 2026

 Spreads

 The spread is the gap between the buy and sell price on any pair, and it is the base cost you pay on every trade.
-Exness, Pepperstone, and IC Markets are known for very tight spreads on major pairs, starting from 0.0 pips on their raw account tiers.
+Exness, Pepperstone, and IC Markets are generally offers very tight spreads on major pairs, starting from 0.0 pips on their raw account tiers.

 Commissions

 Raw and ECN account types deliver the narrowest spreads but add a fixed per-lot commission.
-IC Markets, for example, charges approximately $3.50 per side ($7 round trip) on its cTrader Raw account.
-For active traders, this model often works out cheaper overall despite the visible commission line.
+IC Markets commissions vary depending on whether you use MT4, MT5 or cTrader and the selected account type.
+For active traders, this model often may reduce overall trading costs despite the visible commission line.

 Overnight (Swap) Fees